xanlefee/Pre-work-Study-Guide/README.md

 During this project I learned how to use GIT, HTML, CSS and javascript together to create the frame, style and interactivity of a study guide.

-## Table of Contents

-If your README is long, add a table of contents to make it easy for users to find what they need.

 ## Installation